oliverpearce/picoCTF/money-ware/money-ware.md

 putting in the `1Mz7153HMuxXTuR2R1t78mGSdzaAtNbBWX` address yields numerous reports, and looking through the reports we find the last one to be "More information here: https://blog.avira.com/petya-strikes-back/"!

-Following this link, we find that the ransomware is petya, and inputting the flag in accordance to the instructions we get `picoCtf{Petya}`.
+following this link, we find that the ransomware is petya, and inputting the flag in accordance to the instructions we get `picoCtf{Petya}`.

 ## Flag